pboling/gem_bench/README.md

 # GemBench [![Inline docs](http://inch-ci.org/github/pboling/gem_bench.png)](http://inch-ci.org/github/pboling/gem_bench)

+`gem_bench` is for static Gemfile and installed gem library source code analysis.

-`gem_bench` is the super easy way to trim down app load times by keeping your worst players on the bench.
+`gem_bench` can also be used to trim down app load times by keeping your worst players on the bench.

 Gem: "Put me in coach!"
 You: ❨╯°□°❩╯︵┻━┻